Worried about boredom over Thanksgiving break in Champaign-Urbana? We’re here to HELP!

 When: Well, that depends!

-How Much: Varies, depending on restaurant and their current offers of course.
+How Much: Varies, depending on restaurant and its current offers of course.

 What: Go swimming